-- 5.2.1 Subdivisions shall require redesignation to the appropriate Land Use District at the time of subdivision. - 5.2.2 The maximum number of parcels out of a quarter section that will be allowed, including fragments, is four (4).
-Additional parcels will require approval of a Site Development Plan, prepared by a Registered Professional Planner.
-The County may require an Area Structure Plan prepared by a Registered Professional Planner where it would be in the best interest of the community, unless otherwise indicated within an applicable statutory plan.
-(See Figure 1)
+- 5.2.1 Subdivisions shall require redesignation to the appropriate Land Use District at the time of subdivision. - 5.2.2 The maximum number of titles out of a quarter section that will be allowed is four (4), meaning the title for the quarter + 3 new titles.
+(See Figure 1) - (a) Subdivisions within a conservation area are limited to a maximum of two (2) titles per quarter section, meaning the title for the quarter + 1 new title.
+(See Figure 2)